gefyrahq/gefyrahq.github.io/getstarted/minikube.md

 After some time of downloading the required resources, the cluster will be running.
 You may enable the required addons based on your requirements.
 The `kubectl` context is immediately set to this cluster.
 You can check if `kubectl config current-context` is set to `minikube`.
-2. Apply some workload, for example from the testing directory of this repo:
+2. Apply some workload, for example from the testing directory of this repository:
 `kubectl apply -f https://raw.githubusercontent.com/gefyrahq/gefyra/main/testing/workloads/hello.yaml`
 3. Check the output of the deployed app with:
    1. `kubectl expose deployment hello-nginxdemo --type=NodePort --port=80`
    2. `minikube service hello-nginxdemo`

 ## Running Gefyra
-1. Set up Gefyra with your local Minikube cluster: `gefyra up --minikube`
+1. Set up Gefyra with your Minikube cluster: `gefyra up --minikube`
-The `--minikube` switch detects all required connection parameters from your local machine.
+The `--minikube` switch detects all required connection parameters from your local cluster.
 2. Run a local Docker image with Gefyra in order to  make it part of the cluster.
-   1. Build your Docker image with a local tag, for example from the testing directory:
+   1. Build your Docker image with a local tag, for example [from the testing directory](https://github.com/gefyrahq/gefyra/tree/main/testing):
    `cd testing/images/ && docker build -f Dockerfile.local . -t pyserver`
    2. Execute Gefyra's run command:
    `gefyra run -i pyserver -N mypyserver -n default`